uelichueli/swiyu-admin-ch.github.io/_cookbooks/onboarding-base-and-trust-registry.md

 #### Downloading the DID Toolbox

-The current release can be downloaded from [Releases · e-id-admin/didtoolbox-java](https://github.com/e-id-admin/didtoolbox-java/releases)
+The current release can be downloaded from the [repository](https://github.com/e-id-admin/didtoolbox-java/releases)

 #### Quickstart – Create Your First DID